How does the German state support families?

 Please note: If your living conditions change, you must inform the parental benefit centre ("Elterngeldstelle").
 If you, for instance, have an additional income, you are obliged to notify them as your income affects the amount of parental allowance to which you are entitled.

 If you benefit from compulsory insurance as a member of a statutory health insurance scheme, you can continue with the same coverage.
 The only difference is that you do not need to make any contributions while receiving a parental allowance unless you are working part-time.
-In case you are voluntarily insured under statutory health insurance, you can remain covered but, usually, have to make contributions.
-The only exception is when you meet the requirements for family insurance.; If that is the case, you do not have to pay any dues.
+In case you are voluntarily insured under statutory health insurance, you can remain covered but usually have to make contributions.
+The only exception is when you meet the requirements for family insurance.; If that is the case, you do not have to pay dues.

 If you were privately insured before receiving a parental allowance, you remain insured there and should continue with your contributions.

 Important: There are certain regulations, e.g. for when you are studying or in case you decide to interrupt/pause your parental allowance.
 Seek advice from your health insurance company before applying for parental allowance.
 Ask them about the amount of your contributions or when there is a risk of you losing your health insurance coverage.

 The parental allowance centre ("Eltergeldstelle") of your federal state can provide you with assistance regarding parental leave.
 You can find the parental benefit centre responsible for you on Website elterngeld.net.
 You can also contact an Adult Migration Service or a Youth Migration Service in your area.
 The staff there speak many languages and specialise in migration and refugee issues.
 You can find one of their branch offices in your area on bamf.de.
 If you are 27 or younger, search for a Youth Migration service nearby at jugendmigrationsdienste.de.